A Brief Primer on REITs

 REITs must pay at least 90 percent of their taxable income to their shareholders annually.
 The shareholders are fully taxed on the dividend income they receive – and they are taxed primarily at the ordinary income tax rate.

-What is NAREIT’s view of the recently established IRS working group regarding the definition of real estate for REIT purposes??
+What is NAREIT’s view of the IRS proposed regulations regarding the definition of real estate for REIT purposes??

 NAREIT believes the IRS process under way is an appropriate, reasonable and timely undertaking by the agency charged with administering the REIT rules.
-Our view is that the IRS is working to ensure that future private letter rulings are consistent with long-established regulatory interpretations of longstanding statutory law.
+Our view is that the IRS is working to ensure that its regulations are consistent with long-established regulatory interpretations of longstanding statutory law.
 Congress enacted REIT legislation more than 50 years ago to ensure that Americans from all walks of life could access the real estate asset class on a collective basis to secure greater investment diversification with the benefit of professional management.
 NAREIT believes that the IRS has that objective clearly in mind as it conducts its process.
-As a matter of course, NAREIT neither supports nor opposes requests for private letter rulings by individual companies.